NotCoffee418/s3-zip-upload/README.md

 # S3 Zip Upload Action
-GitHub Action to create a zip file from a folder and upload it to S3
+A GitHub Action for easily creating a zip file from a folder and uploading it to S3.
+This action can also be used to upload a pre-made zip file or any other single file.
+It supports Linux, Windows, and any other `runs-on` that can run Node.

+## Features
+- Creates zip files and uploads them to S3
+- Can upload pre-made zip files or any other single files
+- Supports Linux, Windows, and other `runs-on` that can run Node
+- Easy to configure and use

+## Usage
+(coming soon)

 ## Manual tests